 Which Ebook should I start with?

 If you want to learn how to eco-print on cotton, Gum Leaf Alchemy is definitely the one to start with.
 Although it focuses on eucalyptus leaves, it also gives step by step instructions for the entire process.
 The Leaf Guide has been written as a follow up guide which delves into each of the 25 leaves, but assumes this prior knowledge of the process.
+And of course, if you are looking to work with paper rather than fabric, check out Plant Poetry.

 Can I use the same method for eco-printing on wool or silk?